Rob Jackson (American football)

-Robert Gene Jackson (born November 3, 1985) is a former American football linebacker who played six seasons in the National Football League (NFL).
-He was drafted by the Washington Redskins in the seventh round of the 2008 NFL Draft as a defensive end.
-He played college football at Kansas State University.
+Robert Gene Jackson (born November 3, 1985) is an American former professional football player who was a linebacker for six seasons in the National Football League (NFL).
+He played college football for the Kansas State Wildcats and was selected by the Washington Redskins in the seventh round of the 2008 NFL draft as a defensive end.

 Early life

 Jackson prepped at West Haven High School, West Haven, CT, where he was considered the No. 16 overall prospect in New England by SuperPrep.
 He earned All-Area and All-State honors at defensive end in 2003 when he Totaled 72 tackles, including 12 sacks.
 He won a state championship in 2002 in high school.